 Implementation of the taxi driver registration system

-Examinations on geographical knowledge, and education and guidance on customer service are given to drivers.
-Those who succeed are issued driver's certificates.
+Examinations on safe transportation, convenience, education and guidance on customer service are given to drivers to improve driver quality.
+Those who pass are issued a driver's certificate.
 There are certificates for private taxi drivers as well.